CodingKrishna/angular-routing-app/README.md

 # AngularRouteApp
-1) Angularjs + Node based routing application
+Angularjs + Node based routing application
-2) Used http calls
+In Single page applications we have to route the content of the page with different content.